bfeif/personal-website/content/posts/geographical-indexing-explained.md

 ## Three Geospatial Indexing Tools
 ### 1. Geohash
-[Geohash, invented in 2008 by Gustavo Niemeyer](https://en.wikipedia.org/wiki/Geohash), is the earliest created geospatial indexing tool.
+[Geohash, invented in 2008 by Gustavo Niemeyer](https://en.wikipedia.org/wiki/Geohash), is the earliest created geospatial indexing tool \[1\].
 It enables its users to map latitude-longitude pairs to Geohash squares of arbitrary user-defined resolution.
 In Geohash, these squares are uniquely identified by a signature string, such as `"drt"`.

 <figure class="image" align="center">
     <img src="/images/my-home-geohash-drt.png" alt="drawing" width=400/>